Gratski/psi/README.md

-## This is a project that consists in developing of a web platform to manage and search volunteer opportunities.
+## This is a project that consists in developing a web platform to manage and search volunteer opportunities.

 ### It is developed in: